Pair a client to a self-hosted server

 Hardening before leaving localhost

-Before you put the server anywhere network-reachable:
+Before you put the server on a public URL:

 - Swap in a real

-AuthAdapter.createGguiServer({ auth })accepts a custom adapter.
-Your adapter gates both the/mcpendpoint and the channel-3 WebSocket.
-See@ggui-ai/mcp-server-core’sAuthAdapterinterface for the contract. - Terminate TLS in front.
+AuthAdapter.createGguiServer({ auth })accepts a custom adapter that gates both the MCP endpoint and the live-channel WebSocket.
+See@ggui-ai/mcp-server-corefor theAuthAdaptercontract. - Terminate TLS in front.
 A reverse proxy (Caddy, nginx, Cloudflare Tunnel) is the expected shape.
 The bare

 What this does NOT include